 When I go to rainy environments, here’s what I take with me to stay dry and happy!

-End of May and beginning of June is the shoulder season for Norway, but there was still a surprisingly large amount of tour buses and cruises in Fjord Norway, more than I cared for.
+The end of May and the beginning of June is the shoulder season for Norway, but there was still a surprisingly large amount of tour buses and cruises in Fjord Norway, more than I cared for.
 I can’t imagine what it is like in the middle of the busy summer season.
 I suggest you have your lodging booked in advance – even in shoulder season.
-Regardless though, I love shoulder seasons becuase lodging is typically more available and cheaper, and I find the people you meet have more time to spend with you.
+Regardless though, I love shoulder seasons because lodging is typically more available and cheaper, and I find the people you meet have more time to spend with you.
 It’s a better experience overall!

-Drive to the Best Fjords on this 7 Day Norway Road Trip
+Drive to the Best Fjords and Towns on this 7 Day Norway Road Trip

 What to do: Take a Sunbaten Ferry to tour the harbor and surrounding islands.
-You can buy a ferry ticket at the harbor and then do a hop on/hop off tour.
+You can buy a ferry ticket at the harbor and then do a hop-on/hop-off tour.
 Walk around the islands and then get on the next ferry and head to the next one.
-There is also a klippfish (salted cod) museum that we ran out of time to see, and starting in June you can take a ferry to the fishing village of Grip.
-Sadly we were a day to early to go to Grip.
+There is also a klipfish (salted cod) museum that we ran out of time to see, and starting in June you can take a ferry to the fishing village of Grip.
+Sadly we were a day too early to go to Grip.

-Where to Stay: Astoria Hotel – a small, simple hotel in the city center and walking distance to the harbor.
-Read Reviews of Astoria Hotel in Kristiansund
+Where to Stay: There are several hotels in the city center within walking distance of the harbor.

 Where to Eat: Mætt & Go is a super restaurant and local market by the water.
-Stop in and try their blue cheese burger and pick up local road trip snacks for the trip!
+Stop in and try their blue cheeseburger and pick up local road trip snacks for the trip!
 They have dried fish, whale sticks, lefse, local beers and more!
-Reviews of Mætt & Go

 Tips: Stop at the tourist information on the Atlantic road and walk out on the trail near the bridge.
 It’s a short trail and you’ll get spectacular views of the bridge and sea.
 And don’t be afraid to drive the bridge a few times!
 The route is very short, so you can easily turn around and do it multiple times.